Neighbours condemn 'outrageous' N.Korea ballistic missiles test | Headlines

 Neighbours condemn 'outrageous' N.Korea ballistic missiles test

-North Korea fired a pair of ballistic missiles off its east coast on Wednesday, South Korea's military said, ratcheting up regional tensions just days after testing a cruise missile https://www.reuters.com/world/asia-pacific/nkorea-test-fires-long-range-cruise-missile-kcna-2021-09-12 with possible nuclear capabilities.
-The launches came amid a flurry of activity on the peninsula, including high-level diplomatic talks and South Korea's testing a newly developed submarine-launched ballistic missile of its own.
+North Korea fired a pair of ballistic missiles off its east coast on Wednesday, South Korea's military said, ratcheting up regional tension just days after testing a cruise missile https://www.reuters.com/world/asia-pacific/nkorea-test-fires-long-range-cruise-missile-kcna-2021-09-12 that is believed to have nuclear capabilities.
+The launches came amid a flurry of activity on the peninsula, including high-level diplomatic talks and South Korea's testing of a newly developed submarine-launched ballistic missile of its own.

 - Country: